Homotopy invariance of 4-manifold decompositions: connected sums: Introduction

 \subsection{Acknowledgments}

 The author thanks Masayuki Yamasaki for his kind hospitality.
 This paper was conceived in May 2009 at the Okayama University of Science.
 Jonathan Hillman and Andrew Ranicki provided expert e-mail consultation.
 Finally, the author is grateful to the Hausdorff Research Insititute for Mathematics.
 Through discussions there in October 2009 at the Rigidity Trimester Program, the earlier results on topological $s$-rigidity were extended to the class of $FJ_L$ summands.
+Research funding was provided in part by NSF grants DMS-0353640 (RTG) and DMS-0904276.
+The referee is appreciated for several clarifying comments.